VeriquitiQuo/veriquitiquo.github.io/content/_index.md

 **[Follow this link](https://drive.google.com/file/d/1PYEaXJEfROT08XKLiVl4nqLcF09tsRWT/view?usp=sharing)** for the past paper files.

 Password: **favourite colour(s) of dress liked by a *QC teacher*, in order, in English, in lowercase, added together with nothing between.**
-e.g. If favourite colour(s) of dress liked by QC teachers are `black`, `grey`, and `white`, then the password will be `blackgreywhite`.
+e.g. If the favourite colour(s) of dress liked by QC teachers are `black`, `grey`, and `white`, then the password will be `blackgreywhite`.

 You can open it with Google Drive's ZIP Extractor if you don't want to download it all at once.

+Known issues:
+- Chinese characters in file names may not extract correctly.

-[Contact us](https://instagram.com/veriquiti.quo) if you have suggestions or comments.
+[Contact us here](https://instagram.com/veriquiti.quo) if you have suggestions or comments.
 We may do it when we have time.

+---

+*For the Queen's College Open Days 2021 website, please [click here](/open-days/).*

 {{< gitinfo >}}